isene/hp-41_AMASTRO.ROM/README.md

 ### YNTEST

-From the Paname module - stops program execution, waits for the user to press either "Y" or "N".
+From the Paname module - stops program execution, shows the content of Alpha, waits for the user to press either "Y" or "N".
 Skips next line if "N" is pressed.

 ### ARCLINT

 From the CCD OS/X where it is called ARCLI.
 It appends to Alpha the integer value of the number in X.

+### POPADR

+From the XROM module by Håkan Thörngren.
+Removes one return address from the return stack.

 ## Credits

 This ROM is created using Håkan Tørngren's brilliant NutStudio software.
-Thanks also goes to Ángel Martin for his help with extracting the YN? routine from the Paname module.
+Thanks also goes to Ángel Martin for his help with extracting the YNTEST routine from the Paname module.
+The obvious set of thanks goes to the original programmers of the MCODE routines and to Arne Helme for his EPCALC program.